mspncp/gosu-wiki/To Do.md

   * See if there is a native/fastest mixing rate on Mac/iPhone
   * Add iCade support
 ## Gosu CI/Usability
-  * Mention Gosu's respectable age somewhere :)
+  * More front page content
+    * UTF8 Support for PotD texts (see Florian Gro\_ß\_)
+    * Show version on libgosu.org front page
+    * Create a dynamic screenshot page for all the topics in the Showcase
+    * Put tmbundle on front page
     * Link to benkos example & Chingu regarding states
+    * Mention Panda Canvas as a good educational application of Gosu
     * Add some first eye catchers to front page
     * Add "What now?" link list to front page
+    * Link YouTube videos, and maybe blog tags like http://www.cuberick.com/search/label/gosu?
+  * More docs
     * Emphasize difference between button\_down and button\_down? somewhere
-  * Link YouTube videos, and maybe blog tags like http://www.cuberick.com/search/label/gosu?
-  * Make logo in forum clickable
-  * Merge doxygen header w/ website (tabs)
-  * Add OpenGL Wiki page
-  * Add Unicode Support wiki page
+    * Make sure that it is documented what happens to different drawing ops with same z-order
     * Deployment wiki page/rdoc: Mention Icon resource support!
-  * UTF8 Support for PotD texts (see Florian Gro\_ß\_)
     * Explain SampleInstance vs. Sample somewhere
-  * OR&G: Build simpler version
-  * Check if DelphiGL wiki accepts donations
     * Tutorials: Mention where to find the final source code
     * Document MAX\_TEXTURE\_SIZE
-  * .app'ify ippa's game after :retrofy is in and the wrapper can handle texplay
-  * Make sure that it is documented what happens to different drawing ops with same z-order
-  * Update README.txt and website year
-  * Include CptnCpp as sample game
     * Document alpha modes for Ruby
+    * Add OpenGL Wiki page
     * Make sure that WindowMainLoop states that the whole order is just about perceived performance
+    * Add "Feature Pack" to requirements for MSVC
+    * Add a note: FreeImage 3.9.3-3 is not good enough
     * Document how Font roughly works (allow devs to cache chars by text\_width'ing the alphabet)
-  * Fix download for all my LD games
     * Point out that Font#text\_width is only relevant to Font#draw etc
+    * Point out that the RubyGosu.app lib dir can be cleaned up
     * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for MP3 clarification
-  * Point out that the RubyGosu.app lib dir can be cleaned up
+    * Add Unicode Support wiki page
+  * New unified layout
+    * Design new layout…
+    * Skin YARD for new layout
+    * Merge doxygen header w/ website (tabs)
+    * Make logo in forum clickable
+  * Polish existing games
-  * Show version on libgosu.org front page
+    * OR&G: Build simpler version
-  * Create a dynamic screenshot page for all the topics in the Showcase
-  * Add "Feature Pack" to requirements for MSVC
-  * Add a note: FreeImage 3.9.3-3 is not good enough
-  * Mention Panda Canvas as a good educational application of Gosu
+    * Include CptnCpp as sample game
+    * Fix download for all my LD games
+    * .app'ify ippa's game after :retrofy is in and the wrapper can handle texplay
+  * Update README.txt and website year
   * Check if this makes enum docs easier in Ruby: https://github.com/karlin/enumeration
-  * Put tmbundle on front page
   * Extend RubyGosu.tmbundle: cmd+R -> runs main.rb
   * Automatically include Wiki pages in rdoc